tracel-ai/burn/burn-book/src/getting-started.md

 While the previous example is somewhat trivial, the upcoming [basic workflow section](./basic-workflow/README.md) will walk you through a much more relevant example for deep learning applications.

+## Running examples

+Burn uses HuggingFace's [datasets](https://huggingface.co/docs/datasets/index) library to load datasets. `datasets` is a Python library, and therefore, in order to run examples, you will need to install Python.
+Follow the instructions on the [official website](https://www.python.org/downloads/) to install Python on your computer.